Zihuatanejo: Colonial era

 The Spanish arrived in the 1520s.
 The first Spaniard to arrive here is said to have been Gonzalo de Umbria, sent by Hernán Cortés to explore the area to see if there was any gold.
 The conquest caused the native peoples to mostly abandon the area, and it is not known where they went.
 Those left to provide tribute were known in the Mexican highlands for their cotton shawls and decorated conch shells.
 The oldest document with Zihuatanejo's name is called the Matricula de Tributos (Record of Tribute).
-Today the local dialect has been lost and the only trace of the native population is a small archaeological site that was explored by INAH in the 1990s.
+Today the local indigenous language has been lost and the only trace of the native population is a small archaeological site that was explored by INAH in the 1990s.

 The Spanish used the bay as a point of departure to explore the Pacific coast as well as a port for the first ships to sail to the Philippines, the Florida, the Espiritu Santo and the Santiago.
 These ships were ordered built by Hernán Cortés and offered to the Spanish king Carlos V. According to the chronicles written by Bernal Díaz del Castillo, the ships were constructed here using Spanish carpenters and local wood.
 They left Zihuatanejo Bay on 31 October 1527 with Captain Alvaro de Saavedra y Cerón.
 Only the Florida made it to the Asian islands, and neither the captain nor crew ever returned to Mexico.